Govind Ballabh Pant: In the freedom struggle

+In 1921, Pant entered politics and was elected to the Legislative Council of the United Provinces of Agra and Oudh.
+He was re-elected to the Council in 1924 as an independent and then joined the Swaraj Party and was re-elected in 1926 as a Swaraj Party candidate.

 Known as an extremely capable lawyer, Pant was appointed by the Congress party to initially represent Ramprasad Bismill, Ashfaqulla Khan and other revolutionaries involved in the Kakori case in the mid 1920s.
 He participated in the protests against Simon Commission in 1928.
 Jawaharlal Nehru, in his autobiography, mentions how Pant stood by him during the protests and his large figure made him an easy target for the police.
 In those protests he sustained severe injuries which prevented him from straightening his back for the rest of his life.

 In 1930, he was arrested and imprisoned for several weeks for organising a Salt March inspired by Gandhi's earlier actions.
 In 1933, he was arrested along with Harsh Dev Bahuguna (Gandhi of Choukot) and imprisoned for seven months for attending a session of the then-banned provincial Congress.
 In 1935, the ban was rescinded, and Pant joined the new Legislative Council.
 During the Second World War, Pant acted as the tiebreaker between Gandhi's faction, which advocated supporting the British Crown in their war effort, and Subhas Chandra Bose's faction, which advocated taking advantage of the situation to expel the British Raj by all means necessary.
 He increased his support base and influence in Lucknow and surrounding areas of Oudh by seeking help and guidance from Chaubey Mukta Prasad, a civil engineer and public figure.

 In 1934, the Congress ended its boycott of the legislatures and put up candidates, and Pant was elected to the Central Legislative Assembly.
 He became deputy leader of the Congress party in the Assembly.

 In 1940, Pant was arrested and imprisoned for helping organise the Satyagraha movement.
 In 1942 he was arrested again, this time for signing the Quit India resolution, and spent three years in Ahmednagar Fort along with other members of the Congress working committee until March 1945, at which point Jawaharlal Nehru pleaded successfully for Pant's release, on grounds of failing health.

+Premier of United Provinces

+Pant was sworn in as the Premier of the United Provinces on 17 July 1937.
+He also took the portfolios of Home, Finance, and General Administration and Forests.
+This ministry lasted till 1939 when all Congress ministries in British Indian provinces resigned and the provinces were placed under the Governor's rule.

+In 1945, the British Labour government ordered new elections to the Provincial legislatures.
+The Congress won a majority in the 1946 elections in the United Provinces and Pant was again the Premier.

+Pant continued as the head of the government of United Provinces even after India's independence in 1947 till 24 January 1950 when the province was renamed as Uttar Pradesh.